DevShaikh/nexthealth-proxy/README.md

-# NextHealth Proxy
+# NexHealth Proxy

-This is a lightweight backend service that acts as a proxy between your frontend and the [NextHealth](https://www.nexhealth.com/) API.
+This is a lightweight backend service that acts as a proxy between your frontend and the [NexHealth](https://www.nexhealth.com/) API.
 It forwards authenticated requests, handles response formatting (if needed), and provides a simple abstraction layer.

 ## 🧩 Features

-- Securely proxy requests to the NextHealth API
+- Securely proxy requests to the NexHealth API
 - Handle authentication headers or tokens
 - Hide API keys/secrets from the frontend
 - Optionally cache or transform responses